aaronmbos/personal-site/_posts/62_case-for-conventional-comments.md

 ## Why are conventional comments helpful?

-If you've never experience bad code reviews or never considered ways to improve the code review process, you may be wondering why conventional comments are beneficial?
+If you've never experienced bad code reviews or never considered ways to improve the code review process, you may be wondering why conventional comments are beneficial?
 In my opinion conventional comments benefit both the submitter of the code review and also the individual reviewing the code.

 From the **reviewer** side of the coin conventional comments allow for clear expression of intention and tone in each comment.
-This reduces any possible friction or confusion that could result from an unclear or ill-thought-out comment.
+This reduces the chance for friction or confusion that could result from an unclear or ill-thought-out comment.
 In this same vein I think conventional comments force commenters to put a litte extra thought and care into the comments that are left, which leads to higher quality reviews.

 Since conventional comments reduce confusion and friction, this results in a quicker code review process with potentially less back and forth.
 The submitter should understand the action that needs to happen when responding to a conventional comment.
 For example, the change requested in this comment needs to be addressed before approval.